JaakkoTulkki/redux-binders/README.md

 ## Usage

 ### bindReducerToScope
-Binds reducers to a scope.
+Binds a reducer to a scope.
 Takes two arguments:
-1. Reducer
+1. Reducer `reducer function`
-2. Scope
+2. Scope `string`

 ### bindActionToScope
 Binds an action or action creator to a scope.
 Takes two arguments:
-1. Action or action creator (action creator can return an action or a thunk)
+1. Action or action creator (action creator can return an action or a thunk) `action object | function`
-2. Scope
+2. Scope `string`

 ```
 const {createStore, applyMiddleware, combineReducers} = require('redux');